Machine Learning Estimation of Maximum Vertical Velocity from Radar: Conclusion

 \acknowledgments This material is based upon work supported by the National Science Foundation under Grant No. ICER-2019758, supporting authors RJC, and AM.
 We acknowledge the support staff at the OU Supercomputing Center for Education and Research (OSCER) that helped with setting up and maintaining computing facility that enabled this research.
 Author PJM was provided support by INCUS, a NASA Earth Venture Mission, funded by NASA’s Science Mission Directorate and managed through the Earth System Science Pathfinder Program Office under contract number 80LARC22DA011.
 The C\textsuperscript{3}LOUD-Ex field campaign and its associated data used in this study were supported by the Monfort Excellence Fund provided to Susan C. van den Heever as a Monfort Professor at Colorado State University, as well as funding from the National Science Foundation Grant AGS-1409686.
 CKP's contribution to this work comprised regular duties at federally funded NOAA/NSSL.

 We thank William McGovern-Fagg for his help editing the NSSL graphic to make it easier to read.
 We thank Kayla Hoffman for being the first to work on the project as part of the 2022 research experience for undergraduates at the University of Oklahoma.
 We thank Daniel Stechman, Stephen Nesbitt and Matthew Wilson for their valuable input on this project.
+We also thank the three anonymous reviewers for their kind words and their thorough evaluation of our manuscript.

 \datastatement